View on GitHub

 • Build/test/lint: pdm / mypy+pyright+pytest / ruff

-• Subdependencies: pydantic-pkgr installs apt/brew/pip/npm pkgs at runtime (e.g. yt-dlp, singlefile, readability, git)
+• Subdependencies: abx-pkg installs apt/brew/pip/npm pkgs at runtime (e.g. yt-dlp, singlefile, readability, git)

 These optional subdependencies used for archiving sites include: archivebox --version CLI output screenshot showing dependencies installed